mmcatdb/mmcat/documentation/content/en/aimm/mcts-optimizer.md

 database should serve each workload query when latency and storage cost are considered together.

 This page starts after latency models already exist.
-The optimizer expects callbacks that can estimate query latency and, optionally, storage cost.
+The optimizer can receive latency through a callback, or through a precomputed query/database latency matrix.
+Storage cost is still optional and callback-based.

 ## Why MCTS